-Finding an accessible home or apartment.
 For help finding an accessible home or apartment, visit the Virginia Housing Development Authority’s (VHDA) website, which provides a directory of accessible housing.

-Some programs offer help by making changes to your home called “home modifications”.
+Some programs offer help by making changes to your home called “home modifications.”
 These changes may include putting in ramps and grab-bars, making doorways wider, changing the bathrooms or kitchen.
-Other changes can include moving plugs, lights or thermostats, and putting in special electric and plumbing systems.
+Other changes can include moving plugs, lights, or thermostats, and putting in special electric and plumbing systems.
 Link to this article about home modifications and possible financial assistance through home modification programs.

 If you use a Medicaid Home and Community Based Waiver, check with your case manager, transition coordinator, or other service provider to see if you are eligible for payment by Medicaid for “environmental modifications.”
-Environmental modifications are physical changes to an individual home or apartment, vehicle, and in some cases a work space that makes it easier to live, work, or drive.
+Environmental modifications are physical changes to an individual home or apartment, vehicle, and in some cases, a work space that makes it easier to live, work or drive.

 The Virginia Department of Housing and Community Development offer programs that may be able to help, depending on what type of repairs you need.
 Visit the Virginia Department of Housing and Community Development’s website for more information.
 Help may also be available in your community.
 To find out more visit the VirginiaNavigator website and select “home modification & safety” and put in your zip code.

-Help paying rent.
 You may be able to get help from federal housing programs designed to improve America’s access to safe and affordable housing.
 Learn more about subsidized housing programs administered by the U.S. Department of Housing and Urban Development (HUD) or visit their website.

 Many programs may be able to help you buy a house.
 If you want to learn how to buy a house, sign up for a VHDA home ownership education program or see a housing counselor.
 If you are ready to buy a house, learn about VHDA Home Loan Programs.
 Link to information about each of these programs at VHDA’s website.

 If you have a Medicaid Home and Community Based Waiver you may be able to use “transition services.”
-This pays for “household set-up” costs if you will be living in a private home and will be paying your own living expenses.
-Check with your case manager, transition coordinator, or other service provider to see if you can use this service.
+This pays for “household set-up” costs if you will be living in a private home and will be paying for your own living expenses.
+Check with your case manager, transition coordinator, or other service providers to see if you can use this service.

 Where can I find out more?